Frequently Asked Questions About the Waste Confidence Generic Environmental Impact Statement (GEIS) and Rulemaking

 How is NEPA implemented for Waste Confidence?

 The NRC has developed a generic environmental impact statement (GEIS) to comply with NEPA and support the Waste Confidence rulemaking.
 The Waste Confidence draft GEIS describes the environmental impacts of continuing to store spent nuclear fuel beyond the licensed life for operation of a reactor, and is the regulatory basis for the proposed Waste Confidence rule.
 Public participation in the environmental review process is important to the NRC and is an essential part of NEPA.
 The NRC conducted an environmental scoping period from October 25, 2012, through January 2, 2013, and published the scoping summary report on March 5, 2013.
-Right now, the NRC is asking for comments on the draft GEIS and the proposed Waste Confidence rule.
-The comment period ends on Wednesday, November 27, 2013.
-See the NRC's Waste Confidence Public Involvement page for more information on the comment period.
+The draft GEIS and proposed rule were published on September 13, 2013 and the NRC accepted comments on those documents through December 20, 2013.
+As part of the public comment period on the draft documents, the NRC conducted 13 public meetings to collect oral comments on the documents.
+See the NRC's Waste Confidence Public Involvement page for more information on the draft GEIS and proposed rule comment period and public meetings on the draft GEIS and proposed rule.